- The American eel is a peculiar breed of fish that can survive outside water for several hours as they can breathe through their skin.

 They spend the majority of their time waiting in the mud at the bottom of freshwater systems, resting or waiting for their next meal.

-The largest American eel caught in the Mississippi was caught by Mitch McLendon on July 12, 1994.
+The largest American eel caught in the Mississippi Mitch McLendon caught the largest American eel caught in the Mississippi on July 12, 1994.
 McLendon, whose hometown is in Crystal Springs, Mississippi, caught this record-breaker near Vicksburg.
 It weighed 5 pounds and 1 ounce.
 That’s just a little bit more than a two-liter bottle!

 While this five-pound catch may seem impressive, it’s actually not the largest in the world.
 There have been American eels caught outside of the Mississippi River that is even larger than McLendon’s catch!